Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 The Cancun beaches are some of the most stunning in the world.
 With their white sand and clear blue water, they are perfect for a relaxing day by the ocean.

 There are many activities to enjoy on the Cancun beaches, such as swimming, sunbathing, windsurfing, and parasailing.
 You can also find plenty of restaurants and bars along the beach.
 However, not all of the beaches in Cancun are swimmable.

 Some of them have strong currents or waves.
 In fact, it’s good for surfing, but it can make swimming difficult.
+Isla Blanca, located 20 km north of Cancun, is a great beach for both kitesurfing and swimming.

 Tulum beaches

-The only difference in these beaches is the ambiance, as Tulum beaches are known to be more secluded and less crowded compared to the ones in Cancun.
+The only difference between these beaches is the ambiance, as Tulum beaches are known to be more secluded and less crowded than those in Cancun.
+They are also lined with palm trees and a cute boutique hotel.
+Both Tulum and Cancun have beach clubs where you can pay just for the day’s use of the facilities.

 Cancun VS Tulum | Best Hotels and Resorts